Dante-Broggi/rfcs/text/0000-size-ne-stride.md

     ret
 }

+/// Returns the stride of a type in bytes.
+///
+/// More specifically, this is the minimum distance
+/// in bytes between distinct well aligned `*const T`.
 #[unstable(feature = "prep_stride_ne_size", issue = "17027")]
 #[rustc_const_stable(feature = "prep_stride_ne_size", since = "1.46.0")]
 pub const fn stride_of<T>() -> usize {